jdoid/MyCardCatalog/README.md

 # MyCardCatalog
 Simple Ruby project and XML database to track my books.
 This is a project to work with Ruby and XML as a database.
 The initial user interface is a simple CLI.

+Interface and logic are in the initial stages of development.

 ## Getting Started

 ### Installation
-Install the files in the folder bin to the same directory on your server.
+Install the files from folder 'bin' to a directory on your server.
 Initially the library_db.xml file is empty of book nodes.